xylabs/sdk-meta-server-nodejs/README.md

 ## Description

-Common React code that is used throughtout XYO projects that use React.
+Common React code that is used throughout XYO projects that use React.

 ## Install